-Lunch is served each day in the school cafeteria and tutorials are offered at the same times.
+Lunch is served each day in the school cafeteria and interventions are offered at the same times.
 Food should not be taken, nor served in the classrooms.
-If a student needs to report to a tutorial they should have prior permission from both advisory teacher and tutorial teacher.
-Teachers have assigned lunches therefore tutorials will occur during the non-assigned lunch.
-If a student needs to switch lunches for the tutorial that day, it needs to be approved earlier in the day.
+Teachers have assigned lunches therefore interventions will occur during the non-assigned lunch.
 Lunch assignments are based off the advisory/Titan Time teacher assigned to each student.
 See chart below: